Evaluation Results

 Bases: ResultField

-Stores the calculated objective and constraint function values.
+Store calculated objective and constraint function values.

-class stores the calculated values of the objective and
+The Functions class stores the calculated values of the objective and

 constraint functions.
 These values are typically derived from the

-field.
-Multiple constraints are handled
+target_objective.
+Multiple constraints are handled individually.

-is defined as a numpy
+point value.
+It is defined as a numpy array of dimensions 0, hence it

-array of dimensions 0, hence it has no axes:
+has no axes:

 - Shape: \(()\)